pedromst2000/Cross_Sum_Number_App/README.md

 To get started with the Cross Sum Number project, follow these steps:

 1. **Clone the Repository**:
-   Open your terminal and run the following command to clone the repository:
+   Open your terminal (preferably using Git Bash) and execute the following command to clone the repository:

    ```bash
    git clone https://github.com/pedromst2000/Cross_Sum_Number_App.git
    ```

+   > ⚠️ **Note:** Make sure you have `git` installed on your machine.
+If you don't have it, you can download it from the [official Git website](https://git-scm.com/downloads).

 2. **Navigate to the Project Directory**: